morrowmh/morrowmh.github.io/index.md

 ### Papers
 - *Symmetric Free Resolutions*
-<br> with U.Nagel, in preparation.
+<br> with U. Nagel, in preparation.